[ofiwg] DS/DA Runtime Model Discussion

 From: Oucharek, Doug S [mailto:doug.s.oucharek at intel.com]

-Cc: Paul Grun <grun at cray.com>; ofiwg at lists.openfabrics.org
+Cc: Smith, Stan <stan.smith at intel.com>; ofiwg at lists.openfabrics.org

 Subject: Re: DS/DA Runtime Model Discussion

 In a way, I view the Lustre LND layer as a provider layer (specific code for a specific fabric API) and the LNet layer which is above the LNDs as the network services layer.
 Guess it comes down to perspective :^).